basekit/docs.basekit.com/widgets/v2/image.md

 ## Examples

-By default, the image widget must have a ```src``` option that is an image from the template.
+By default, the image widget must have a `src` option that is an image from the template.
 All other options are not essential.

 ### Basic usage

-{% highlight django %}
+{% highlight python %}
 {% raw %}

 {{widget('image', 'footerimage', {